joeaudette/playground/WebpackSample/README.md

 For example you can edit the sass such as changing colors in the _variables.scss file in the scss folder with the site runnning and just refresh the page to see your changes.

-You can also edit the CleintApp1/Main.ts file which has a simple greeter, you can change the greeting and refresh the page and it appears immediately.
+You can also edit the CleintApp1/Main.ts file which has a simple greeter, you can change the greeting and refresh the page and it appears immediately due to the hot module reloading.
+Similarly you can edit any of the typescript code in the react sample and refresh the page to see the changes immediately.
+Webpack hot module reloading rocks!

 ## Vanilla Typescript app sample